Best Boston Neighborhoods for College Students Based on T Stops and Rent Trends

 Chestnut Hill

-Chestnut Hill is home to Boston College and is known for its affordable options for students and short commute times.
-Of course, Chestnut Hill is a great choice for students who attend the institution, but it’s also a convenient spot for students who go to Boston University and the Colleges of the Fenway.
-Chestnut Hill has multiple stops along the Green Line, allowing students to travel to campus with ease.
-The Cleveland Circle and Reservoir stops are popular choices among undergraduate students since they allow students to travel to campus in about 15 or 20 minutes.
+Chestnut Hill is home to Boston College and is known for its affordable off-campus rental options and short commute times.
+Of course, Chestnut Hill is a great choice for Boston College students, but it’s also a convenient spot for students who go to Boston University and the Colleges of the Fenway.
+Chestnut Hill has multiple stops along the Green Line, allowing students to easily travel to campus.
+The Cleveland Circle and Reservoir stops are popular among undergraduate students since they allow students to travel to campus in about 15 or 20 minutes.

 Chestnut Hill Average Rent Prices by the Bedroom